 On 4 March 2020, the European Commission adopted a legislative proposal for a European climate law, setting the objective for the EU to become climate-neutral by 2050 and establishing a framework for achieving that objective.
-On 17 September 2020, the Commission amended the proposal to introduce the updated 2030 climate target of a net reduction of at least 55 % of the EU's greenhouse gas (GHG) emissions compared to 1990 levels.
+The Commission would be empowered to set out an emissions trajectory for the period between 2030 and 2050.
+The proposed regulation would also require EU institutions and Member States to build on their climate change measures.
+The Commission would have to carry out five-yearly assessments - aligned with the review cycle of the Paris Agreement - of progress made towards the objectives and of the consistency of national and EU measures with the objectives.
+It would be required to take corrective action and could issue recommendations to Member States whose measures were inconsistent with the emissions trajectory.
+Moreover, the Commission would have to ensure broad public participation.
+On 17 September 2020, following an impact assessment presented in the 2030 climate target plan, the Commission amended the proposal to introduce the updated 2030 climate target of a net reduction of at least 55 % of the EU's greenhouse gas (GHG) emissions compared to 1990 levels.

-In the European Parliament, the proposal was referred to the Committee on Environment, Public Health and Food Safety.
-The Parliament adopted its position on 6 October 2020, calling for a 60 % emissions reduction by 2030 and for an independent, inter-disciplinary scientific advisory panel.
+In the European Parliament, the proposal has been referred to the Committee on Environment, Public Health and Food Safety.
+The Parliament adopted its position on 6 October 2020, calling for a 60 % emissions reduction by 2030.